i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 KDF
 ~~~

-This is the definition of TAGSET.CREATE(key, data, n, session, isInbound).
+This is the definition of TAGSET.CREATE(key, n, session, isInbound).

 .. raw:: html